genp/kaizen/README.md

 > pip freeze > requirements.txt

 Setup the configuration parameters:
->cp config-example.py config.py
+> cp config-example.py config.py

-...
-Do some editing ...
+Then edit the `config.py` file to suit your environment.

 Add this repo to your PYTHONPATH:
 > export PYTHONPATH=/Users/$USER/kaizen:$PYTHONPATH

 ## Setup the postgres database:
-> createdb <APPNAME>-local # APPNAME should match that set in config.py
+> createdb APPNAME-local # APPNAME should match that set in config.py

 If you'd like to blow away the db:
-> dropdb <APPNAME>-local
+> dropdb APPNAME-local

+Setup default objects in the database:
+> chmod +x ./bin/setup_database.py
+> ./bin/setup_database.py

 Load some data to play with:
+> chmod +x bin/forge.py
 > ./bin/forge.py

 ## Start Task Queue